The IVRM Minimum Demonstrable Package defines the non-optional elements of valid IVRM.

 7. Value realization tracking

 IVRM is incomplete unless capability-related action is linked to realized institutional value over time.
-Reporting must extend beyond condition and accountability to show whether action produced intended institutional effect and whether recalibration is required.
+Review must extend beyond condition and accountability to show whether action produced intended institutional effect and whether recalibration is required.

 What may vary and what may not

 Institutions may extend, customize, or support IVRM with additional local practices, measures, workflows, dashboards, or governance arrangements.
-However, these extensions do not replace the minimum standard.
+However, these extensions do not replace the minimum package.
 The core elements must remain intact for IVRM to retain structural consistency and portability across organizations.

 What breaks the standard